Tyrn/wei/the-insider-en.typ

      "Shavash was right, then," Kissur said.

      "How  dare  you!"
-Bemish shouted,  leaping up -  and  he  saw Kissur's contorted face in front of  him and  the white  knuckles on his fist.
+Bemish shouted,  leaping up---and  he  saw Kissur's contorted face in front of  him and  the white  knuckles on his fist.
 Bemish managed to duck the first punch.
 The second one threw him  off the chair and to the floor.
 Bemish somersaulted and bounced back on his feet, the Kissur's